Trump inaugural committee head accused of being UAE agent

 Trump inaugural committee head accused of being UAE agentNew

-LOS ANGELES (AP) — The chair of former President Donald Trump’s 2017 inaugural committee was arrested Tuesday in California on charges alleging that he and others conspired to influence Trump’s foreign policy positions to benefit the United Arab Emirates.
+LOS ANGELES (AP) — The chair of former President Donald Trump’s 2017 inaugural committee has been arrested in California on charges alleging he and others conspired to influence Trump’s foreign policy positions to benefit the United Arab Emirates.

-The 74-year-old Barrack of Santa Monica, California was arrested in Southern California.
-A spokesperson for Barrack said he would plead not guilty.
+The 74-year-old Barrack of Santa Monica, California, was arrested in Southern California.
+A spokesperson for Barrack said he would plead not guilty, though no plea was required Tuesday.